dhairyas87/namaste-react/README.md

 You can pass Props object which has different properties

 you can pass as an individual properties inside the java script which is called destructuring on the fly

+Do not use indexes as keys while using looping as rendering is used for optimization for rendering UI in react

+so index as keys should not be used